SyncfusionExamples/How-to-apply-the-row-mouse-hover-effect-in-data-grid/README.md

 # How to Apply the Row Mouse Hover Effect in WinForms DataGrid?

-This example illustrates how to apply the row mouse hover effect in [WinForms DataGrid](https://www.syncfusion.com/winforms-ui-controls/datagrid) (SfDataGrid)?
+This example illustrates how to apply the row mouse hover effect in [WinForms DataGrid](https://www.syncfusion.com/winforms-ui-controls/datagrid) (SfDataGrid).

 By default, `DataGrid` does not provide the direct support for change the background color when mouse hover.
 You can change the background color by using [SfDataGrid.QueryCellStyle](https://help.syncfusion.com/cr/windowsforms/Syncfusion.WinForms.DataGrid.SfDataGrid.html#Syncfusion_WinForms_DataGrid_SfDataGrid_QueryCellStyle) event.